jac-gt/customer-management-app/README.md

-## A demo Srping Boot application for managing customers using REST API
+## A demo Spring Boot application for managing customers using REST API

 This is a Java Srping Boot application to perform CRUD operations using a REST API.